-This laid-back white house at the northern end of Sayulita feels like a private beach house and has direct access to a quiet, relaxing beach.
-Its 14 spacious villas all have a main sleeping quarter, a separate sitting room with bright accents, a kitchen and one or two balconies overlooking the warm outdoor pool.
-A private three-bedroom residence sprawls in front of the beach and has its own pool and entertainment area with a BBQ grill.
-Some of the highlights that all guests can enjoy are a cozy living room palapa next to the pool and a rooftop Jacuzzi.
+This laid-back resort at the northern end of Sayulita feels like a private seaside escape, with direct access to quiet beaches.
+The 14 spacious villas all have a main sleeping quarter, a separate sitting room with bright accents, a kitchen and one or two balconies overlooking the warm outdoor pool.
+A private three-bedroom residence sprawls in front of the beach and has its own pool and entertainment area with a barbecue grill.
+There’s also a shared thatch-roofed hut next to the pool and a rooftop jacuzzi.

-Villa Amor is a collection of 23 hilltop villas set on the edge of Sayulita’s main beach, a 10-minute walk to the main town square.
-The villas’ features and decor vary greatly from one another, as they are run by private owners: some have outdoor dining areas, as well as saltwater pools.
-They range from studios to three-bedroom villas and they all offer stunning views of the ocean and jungle canopy.
-There is a restaurant onsite, or rather, just across the road, on a small inlet overlooking the ocean.
-An open-air yoga studio, main pool and spa are also found on the premises.
+Villa Amor is a collection of hilltop villas set on the edge of Sayulita’s main beach, a 10-minute walk to the main town square.
+The villa features and decor vary greatly, as they are run by private owners; some have outdoor dining areas, plus saltwater pools.
+They range from studios to three-bedroom villas, and all offer views of the ocean and jungle canopy.
+There’s a restaurant on site with seating on a small inlet overlooking the ocean.
+An open-air yoga studio, main pool and spa are also on the premises.

-Perched on a hill overlooking the ocean, the seven thatched-roof villas that comprise Siete Lunas peek through their nest in the jungle.
-Each of the seven lunas (“moons”) offers breathtaking views that make up for the steep climb to get to them.
-While there is no restaurant onsite, there is a common area with a kitchen and dining table where breakfast is served.
-A private chef can be called in to prepare dinner, and a massage therapist is also available on demand.
-A small outdoor pool is surrounded by a variety of lounging chairs and has a tiny adjacent bar.
+Perched on a hill overlooking the ocean, the thatched-roof villas at Siete Lunas peek through their nest in the jungle.
+Each of the seven properties offers breathtaking views that make up for the steep climb to reach them.
+While there’s no in-house restaurant, there is a common area with a kitchen and dining table where breakfast is served.
+A private chef can be called to prepare dinner, and a massage therapist is also available.
+A small outdoor pool is surrounded by loungers and has a tiny bar.

-This rustic luxury getaway consists of 16 independent open-air casitasand an eight-bed dormitory set on the hillside.
-Each casita is strategically located in order to not have any immediate neighbors, and offers ocean and jungle views to connect guests to nature.
-Most of them have a hammock for napping, an open-air shower, and a thatched roof.
+This rustic luxury getaway consists of 18 open-air casitas and an eight-bed dormitory set on the hillside.
+Each casita is strategically located in order to not have any immediate neighbors, offering ocean and jungle views.
+Most of them have a hammock for napping, an open-air shower and a thatched roof.
 Oil lamps make up for the lack of electricity.
-There is a restaurant on site offering vegetarian-based meals with some seafood, a pool, a spa, and a private beach.
-Add-ons can include yoga classes at one of the two large purpose-built halls, and cooking classes.
+There’s a restaurant offering vegetarian-based meals with some seafood, plus a pool, a spa and a private beach.
+Add-ons include yoga sessions in one of two large purpose-built halls and cooking classes.

-Canopied beds, private hot tubs on balconies and terraces, and unobstructed views of the ocean are some of the elements that make Playa Escondida a luxurious jungle getaway.
-The spa is set in open-air thatched-roof huts that allow guests to see and hear the crashing waves for a truly relaxing experience, and yoga can be practiced on a natural stone platform terrace.
-Gourmet meals are served at the onsite restaurant, which caters to foodies, vegans, and vegetarians alike.
+Canopied beds, private hot tubs on balconies and terraces and unobstructed views of the ocean make Playa Escondida a luxurious jungle getaway.
+The spa is set in open-air thatched-roof huts that allow you to see and hear the crashing waves, and you can practice yoga on a natural stone platform terrace.
+Gourmet meals are served at the on-site restaurant.